Validate client certificates in API Management

 }

-Similar to the CA certificates, the value of the data property should be base64.
-The -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- markers should be removed.
+Similar to the CA certificates, the value of the data property must be base64 and the -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- markers should be removed.

-Note that we can’t use the certificates property on the API Management resources.
-That property is reserved for specifying CA certificates.
+Note that we can’t use the certificates property on the API Management service resource for this.
+That property is reserved for CA certificates.

 Conclusion